 a) Balanced costs (infrastructure versus attached stations).

 WLAN equipment is accepted as having balanced costs.
-The development of Wireless capabilities to support sensing capability of WLAN network deployments will not disrupt the established balance.
+The development of features to support sensing capabilities of WLAN network deployments will not disrupt the established balance.

 b) Known cost factors.

 Support of the proposed standard will likely require a manufacturer to develop a modified radio, modem and firmware.
 The cost factors for these transitions are well known and the data for this is well understood.